Plykiya/Docker-Nginx-PHP-MySQL-PHPMyAdmin-Gitlab/README.md

 sudo openssl dhparam -out /home/plykiya/letsencrypt/dhparam/dhparam.pem 2048
 ```

 5. Add Nginx redirects from HTTP to HTTPS per domain and update Nginx in docker-compose.yml to have the volumes of your new certs and dhparam.pem.
+Check my SSL config folder if you want to see the updates and changes made.